quietui/quiet/docs/docs/frameworks.md

 Since you're using npm instead of the autoloader, you only need to copy `dist/assets`.
 You can safely ignore all other files and folders in `dist`.
 However, make sure the library path points to `dist` and not `dist/assets`.
 :::

----

-## Framework-specific instructions

 Some frameworks require configuration for them to recognize custom elements.
-Look for your framework below for more information.
+Look for your framework below for more details.

 ### Angular